gdlazcano/datsgabs.github.io/content/blog/What is Open Graph Protocol and how to create Twitter Cards.md

 tags: ["HTML"]
 ---

 Have you ever seen Twitter links that have a preview to the content?
 Those links are using Open Graph Protocol.
-This is something that I literally found out today, as I was asking a fellow blogger _Flavio Copes_, recommended btw.
 Apparently it is a very common practice but it doesn't get used so often by new web developers and can definitely make your content stand out.

 ## What is Open Graph Protocol?